Bees, Wasps, and You

 Fun Fact: “Bald Faced Hornet” is a misnomer, as these so-called Hornets are actually Wasps!
 The only species of true Hornet we have had in Washington was the Asian Giant Hornet, which has since been eradicated.
 Asian Giant Hornets are a threat to local Honey Bee colonies.
-You can read more about this type of Hornet in Washington here.
+Read more about the Asian Giant Hornet and how it affects the environment.

 Honey Bees are an incredibly important part of our world.
 On top of being an ecological powerhouse, Honey Bees have evolved to create immense, complex social hierarchies within their hives.
 To create 1 pound of honey, about 10,000 Bees will travel more than 75,000 miles and pollinate over 8 million flowers.
 That’s a lot of coordination!

 Honey Bees go through four phases as they age: